keithalewis/math/probability.md

 In order to understand statistics one must first understand _probability theory_.

-Events are assigned a probability between 0 and 1 representing a degree of belief that an outcome of a random trial will belong to an event.
-Random variables are variables in the sense that they are symbols that can be used in place of a number in equations and inequalities with additional information about the probability of the values it can have.
+A _sample space_ is a set of _outcomes_ that can occur.
+Subsets of a sample space are _events_.
+A _probability measure_ assigns  a number between 0 and 1 to events that represents a degree of belief that an outcome of a random trial will belong to the event.

-A _probability model_ specifies a _sample space_ and a _probability
-measure_ for the possible _outcomes_.
-A _partition_ of the sample space into _events_ represents partial information.
-A _random variable_ is a function on the sample space.
+Partial information is modeled by a _partition_ of the sample space.

 ## Sample Space

-A _sample space_ is the set of what can happen in a model.
+A _sample space_ is a set of what can happen in a probability model.
 An _outcome_ is an element of a sample space.
 An _event_ is a subset of a sample space.

-A sample space for flipping a coin can be modelled by $\{H,T\}$ where $H$ indicates heads and $T$ indicates tails.
+A sample space for flipping a coin can be modeled by the set $\{H,T\}$ where the outcome $H$ indicates heads and $T$ indicates tails.
 Of course any two element set could be used for this.

-A sample space for flipping a coin twice is $\{HH, HT, TH, TT\}$ where the outcome specifies the individual outcomes of the first and second flip.
+A sample space for flipping a coin twice can be modeled by the set $\{HH, HT, TH, TT\}$ where the outcome specifies the individual outcomes of the first and second flip.
 The event 'the first flip was heads' is the subset $\{HH, HT\}$.
 The partition $\{\{HH, HT\},\{TH, TT\}\}$ represents the partial information of knowing the outcome of the first coin flip.
 The first event in the partition indicates the first flip was heads.
 The second event in the partition indicates the first flip was tails.